adriennefriend/validator/README.md

 ### What are we doing here?

-Accepts a list of URLs and returns a links that do not return a success status code, along with a brief description.
+Accepts a list of URLs and returns links that do not return a success status code, along with a brief description.

 ### Getting started